 How to Close Out Your Monthly Budget

 Step Four: Is there extra cash?
 Bravo!
 Do the running man in your kitchen and high-five the nearest person or pet.
 Then send that money on its way to make a money goal happen.
 Pay extra on debt.
 Build up that emergency fund.
 Whatever Baby Step you’re on, you’re hitting it harder this month.
 We’re so proud!
+You should be too!